 "Organizations" - Here you can edit the settings of your (default) organization.
 As owner of an account that is on our Custom plan you can create unlimited additional organizations.
 We prepared a tutorial that gives you an overview on how to use organizations.

 "API Settings" - Your API token.
-Userlike offers a simple API to access your data.
-So you will be able to read, update and delete your resources.
-For the authorization you need to send your API Token as a HTTP header.
+Userlike offers a simple API to access your data that lets you read, update and delete your resources.
+For authorization you need to send your API Token as an HTTP header.
+We prepared a tutorial that helps you with the API integration.
 We prepared a tutorial that helps you with the API integration.

 "Tell a Friend" - Owners, Admins and Staff Members can use this section to recommend Userlike to their contacts, with the benefit of offering them a two months free coupon.
 You can also connect this to the partner program.